a-b-street/abstreet/docs/articles/map/article.md

   areas
   - Areas usually come from a relation of multiple ways, with the points out of order.
 Gluing all the points together fails when the .osm has some ways clipped out.
-In that case, just use a straight line to try to close off the polygon.
+In that case, try to trace along the map boundary if the partial area intersects the boundary in a clear way.
+Otherwise, just use a straight line to try to close off the polygon.
   - Also read traffic signal locations and turn restrictions between OSM ways
 - `split_ways.rs`: Split OSM ways into road segments
   - OSM ways cross many intersections, so treat points with multiple ways and